Cindy597/msan622/final-project/README.md

 other customers.
 The shiny interface includes five parts: `Search engine`, `Historical Sales Trend`, `Relationship Analysis`, `Prediction`, and `Recommendation`.

 * The first page --- `Search engine` is just for customers or managers to find historical record for a specific dress by `Dress_ID` or its features, for example season, price, and so on.
-In addition, they can search for dresses which are satisfy their own preference.
+In addition, they can search for dresses which satisfy their own preference.

 * The second page --- `Historical Sales Trend` is for customers or managers to find out the trend of a specific dress.
 In detail, there are two plots --- Heatmap and Multiple Line to show the big picture of sales trend for different dresses distinguished by `Dress ID`.

 * The third page --- `Relationship Analysis` is for analyzing the relationship between features.
 This page is for managers to explore which features have effect on the sales or price of a specific dress.
-Also, bar plot can address more detailed information by comparing several different dress types.
+Also, the bar plot can address more detailed information by comparing several different dress types.

-* The fourth page --- `Prediction`  is for predicting dress sales by time series and predict whether a dress will be recommended for other customers (by the binary variable 'recommend', its value is 0 or 1) by random forest.
-Manegers can set up their preference about time (days) to see the predicted sales trend for further
+* The fourth page --- `Prediction` is for predicting dress sales by time series and predict whether a dress will be recommended for other customers (by the binary variable 'recommend', its value is 0 or 1) by Random Forest.
+Managers can set up their preference about time (days) to see the predicted sales trend for further
 31 days (1 month) or other time window.
-Also, managers or users also can see which variables are important for prediction whether a dress will be recommended or not based on the importance outpout of random forest model.
+Also, managers or users also can see which variables are important for prediction whether a dress will be recommended or not based on the importance output of random forest model.

 * The fifth page --- `Recommendation` provides advice for customers to 'DIY' their dress style by setting up very detailed preference information.
 A warning message or a congratulation message will show up to indicate whether their selected dress style is recommended by other customers based on the prediction result of a Random Forest Model.

-Overall, my shiny interface provide comprehensive functions for customers or manegers to explored detailed information about their interested dresses.
+Overall, my shiny interface provides comprehensive functions for either customers or managers to explored detailed information about their interested dresses.
 What's more, the interface give advice for them to make better decision by modeling and prediction.